Transport in Spain: Rail transport and AVE transport

-Most railways are operated by Renfe; narrow gauge lines are operated by FEVE and other carriers in individual autonomous communities.
+Most railways are operated by Renfe; some narrow gauge lines are operated by other carriers in individual autonomous communities and high-speed standard gauge lines are also operated by Ouigo and Iryo.
 It is proposed to build or convert more standard gauge lines, including some dual gauging of broad gauge lines, especially where these lines link to adjacent countries.

 A high-speed rail line (AVE) between Madrid and Seville was completed in 1992.
 In 2003, high-speed service was inaugurated on a new line from Madrid to Lleida and extended to Barcelona in 2008.
 The same year, lines from Madrid to Valladolid and from Córdoba to Málaga were inaugurated.
 In 2010, AVE line Madrid-Cuenca-Valencia was inaugurated.